 Learning to Scuba in the Great Barrier Reef.
 Bungy Jumping in New Zealand.
 Feeding elephants in Thailand.
 Teaching kids in Cambodia.
 Seeing the Christmas markets in Prague.
 And even cocktails on the beach in Mexico.
 I’ve been lucky enough to have so many great travel experiences, it’s hard to imagine what could be considered my my best travel experience essay.

 But one experience stands above the rest.
 And that was my trip to Myanmar.
 After meeting my bestie in Bangkok for some bonding time, we decided to take a trip to Myanmar.
 And after five hours of standing in the hot sun while we got our visas, I was almost ready to throw in the towel.
 It would all be worth it though.

 For someone who is continually working and always connected, this was a challenge.
-But I do think it forced us to be present in a way that we wouldn’t have been if we were continually checking our phones.
+But I do think it forced us to be present in a way that we wouldn’t have been if we were continually checking our phones or our emails.

 First, we spent a few days in Yangon.
 While the Shwedagon Pagoda was a stand-out, the thing I really remember about Yangon was the food.
 We ate at an Indian place which is where I tasted the worst thing I’ve ever eaten.
 Still not sure what it was, but it tasted exactly like bile.

 Next, we were on our way to Bagan.
 Bagan was magical with surprisingly good food, and more pagodas than we could shake a stick at.
 We hired a guide and spent a day on our e-bikes, clambering up some of the biggest temples and taking way too many photos.